 Although a constitutional tax properly enacted through Congress's taxing power is generally not subject to other constitutional provisions, the Tenth Amendment doctrine of intergovernmental tax immunity imposes two limitations when the federal government imposes an indirect tax, like Section 9010, on states.
 See South Carolina v.
-Baker, 485 U.S. 505, 523 (1988).
-14 First, the tax must not discriminate against states or those with whom they deal.
+Baker, 485 U.S. 505, 523 (1988).19 First, the tax must not discriminate against states or those with whom they deal.
 Id.
-Second, the "legal incidence" of the tax may not fall on states.
-United States v.
-Fresno Cty., 429 U.S. 452, 459 (1977).
-We hold that Section 9010 satisfies both requirements.